 The rifle handguards also serve as a protector for the operator’s hands from the heat emitted by the barrel.
 If the operators were to fire a .233 ammunition without a proper handguard, the temperature could severely harm his hands, which often leads to permanent scars.

 Also, most of the available handguards can be mounted with several tactical accessories.
-This often includes optics, lasers, and grips.
+This often includes optics for your ar-15, lasers, and grips.
 Before selecting the type of handguard for a rifle, it is best to choose a desired accessory first to make sure they are compatible.

 Different Kinds of AR15 Handguards